Annual Conference and Exhibition 2025

 Keen to attend but unsure about how to approach your manager for support?
 We’ve prepared a draft email for you to customise and send to your line manager, setting out why you should attend AHEP 2025.

-In line with other institutions, AHEP operates a ‘no PO, no pay’ policy.
+We accept payment by both card payment and invoice.
+In line with other institutions, AHEP operates a ‘no PO, no pay’ policy for invoice payments.
 In order to fulfil orders and deliver the services required, we require an authorised purchase order number.
 If you wish to pay by invoice, you will need to provide a valid PO number within 14 days of receiving your booking confirmation.
 If you fail to provide a valid PO number, your booking will be cancelled, and you may be required to rebook at a non-discounted rate.
 You can send your valid PO number along with your invoice number to events@ahep.ac.uk.

 Sponsorship and Exhibition